DinisMachado87/job_it/README.md

 As a user, I can choose the main criteria of the jobs to be visible in the header of the job matching chart for easier comparison.

-- AC1: I can select the criteria such as salary range, commuting distance, work from home option, etc., to be displayed in the chart header.
+- AC1: I can select the criteria such as salary range, commuting distance, work-from-home option, etc., to be displayed in the chart header.

 #### Access Job Management Board: